adam-poulton/slashdiablo-maphack/CONTEXT.md

 which is what makes them worth holding together.
 _Avoid_: record, entry, result

+**File index**:
+The row a source sits on in its own table, which is the number the game tells one from another by and the number a rule naming a unique or a set item is written with.
+A source no table numbers has none: a runeword and a recipe are told apart by their base and their ingredients instead.
+_Avoid_: id, number, row, index

 **Variant**:
 The same source made on a different kind of base, and the whole of what it grants there.
 A runeword rolls differently in a weapon, in a helm or body